pnnl/BEM-for-PRM/content/get_start/os_cli/run_measure_cli.md

 Once the workflow simulation is **completed**:

-- An output OSW file `out.osw` is written to indicate whether or not the simulation run was successful.
+- An output OSW file `out.osw` is written to indicate whether the simulation run was successful or not.

-Once the workflow is completed **unsuccessfully (fails)** :
+Once the workflow is completed **unsuccessfully (fails)**:
 - A `run` directory is generated with a `run.log` file that contains the error message.

 Once the workflow is completed **successfully**: